-Founder and Chairman of the UN Foundation Board of Directors; Chairman, Turner Enterprises
+Founder and Chair of the UN Foundation Board of Directors; Chairman, Turner Enterprises; Founder, CNN

 Throughout his career, Ted Turner has won recognition for his entrepreneurial acumen, sharp business skills, vision that transformed television, leadership qualities that won sports championships, and unprecedented philanthropy.